-If you still owe a balance on a negative account, you may be able to negotiate having it removed from your credit report in exchange for paying the balance.
-This strategy is called "pay for delete," but if you've already paid the debt then you don't have that to use as leverage—instead, you can use a goodwill letter.
+If you owe a balance on a negative account, you might be able to have it removed in exchange for paying the balance, or "pay for delete," but if you've already paid the debt then you don't have that to use as leverage—instead, you can use a goodwill letter.

 A goodwill letter should be short and simple.
-State which account you’d like to have updated, mention your positive payment history, briefly describe what caused you to miss those payments, and ask that your credit report be updated as a courtesy.
-Keep your tone pleasant and courteous and avoid accusing or blaming the creditor.
+State which account you’d like to update, mention your positive payment history, briefly describe what caused you to miss payments, and ask that your credit report be updated as a courtesy.
+Keep your tone pleasant and courteous, and avoid accusing or blaming the creditor.